 You have something you want to put online.
-Your résumé, your bio and socials, or a list of links.
+Your résumé, your bio and socials, or a list of useful resources.
 It doesn’t have to be fancy: just published, findable, and shareable.

 You look at a few website-builders and quickly realize that building a website takes time — an entire weekend at least — to make design decisions and fuss with technical settings.
 So you get overwhelmed and quit, or you barely get started.